Accreditation is the responsibility of the Board of Directors of the OCA.

-If a camp does not respond “yes” to all applicable Mandatory Standards and/or does not attain a minimum of 90% of the applicable Recommended Standards in each section, the Standards Committee will conduct a review.
+If a camp does not respond “yes” to all applicable Mandatory Standards and/or does not attain a minimum of 90% of the applicable recommended Standards in each section, the Standards Committee will conduct a review.
 Once completed, the Committee will make a recommendation to the Board.

-The Board must act in one of the following ways:
+The Board will make one of the following decisions:

-The member camp and the President agree to a mutually acceptable date for the camp member to meet with the Board at the OCA office.
+The camp and the President agree to a mutually acceptable date for the camp to meet with the Board.
 The camp may then present evidence to challenge the findings of the Standards Committee and the Board’s decision.
 The Standards Committee may attend the meeting.

 The Board may revoke the membership of any camp if, in the opinion of the Board, the continued membership of the camp is detrimental to the OCA or if the camp does not adhere to the objectives, goals or standards of the OCA.
 The camp may appeal such a decision of the Board.

 To view a full version of the revised Standards with changes highlighted in red, click here.

 2. CAMP OPERATIONS